karim-m-ali/queue-sim/README.md

 ## License

-QueueSim is licensed under the GNU Affero General Public License v3.0.
+QueueSim is licensed under the GNU General Public License v3.0.
 See the ![LICENSE](LICENSE) file for more information.

 ## Acknowledgements